 - Portal is a software solution.
 In hospitals where infrastructure exists, we can enable hundreds of patient rooms to be connected simultaneously without kids needing to wait a turn to play.

-As Gamers Outreach programs expand into more hospitals, it’s important to consider a few terms we use to define our impact:
+As we expand into more hospitals, it’s helpful to consider a few terms we use to define our impact.

-- Play Sessions: You’ll notice the front page of our website lists the number of “annual play sessions” our devices provide.
-This number reflects what we believe to be our capacity for use given the number of GO Karts deployed across hospitals.
-A “play session” is defined as “every time a child plays a game on our device.”
+- Gaming Experiences.
+You’ll notice the front page of our website lists the number of “annual gaming experiences” our devices provide.
+This number reflects what we believe to be our capacity-for-use, given the number of GO Karts deployed across hospitals.
+A “gaming experience” is defined as “every time a child plays a game on our device.”
 There are instances the same child day-to-day may use a GO Kart.
 There are also scenarios where a GO Kart is deployed in a playroom and used by 20+ children per day.